jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>Additionally, we require a method that will handle the deletion of selected model elements:</p>
+Additionally, we require a method that will handle the deletion of selected model elements:

 <pre class="prettyprint">
 public static ICollection&lt;ElementId&gt; DeleteSelectedElements() {